TahJam/rehat1/README.md

 - 👋 Hi, I’m Taher Jamali
 - 👀 I’m interested in Machine Learning and AI
+- I am looking for a back-end engineering position
 - 🌱 I’m a Computer Science major and am currently enrolled at UC Davis.

 <!---